canva-sdks/canva-apps-sdk-starter-kit/README.md

     1. Click **Show details**.
     2. Click **Visit website**.
   4. In the Developer Portal, set the app's **Development URL** to <https://localhost:8080>.
+  5. Click preview (or refresh your app if it's already open).

   You need to bypass the invalid security certificate warning every time you start the local server.
 A similar warning will appear in other browsers (and will need to be bypassed) whenever HTTPS is enabled.

+  **Note**: If you are running your server on HTTPS (such as for testing on Safari) be sure to change the `CANVA_BACKEND_HOST` environment variable to `https://localhost:3001`.
 </details>

 ## Running an example's backend